anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 ### Evaluation
 We can look at overall and per-class performance on our test set.

-!!! note
-    When considering overall and per-class performance across different models, we should be aware of [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox){:target="_blank"} where a model can perform better on every class subset but not overall.
+> When considering overall and per-class performance across different models, we should be aware of [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox){:target="_blank"} where a model can perform better on every class subset but not overall.

 ```python linenums="1"
 # Evaluate